paulgmiller/corednsprobe/README.md

   - Aggregate round-trip time (RTT) for successful queries
 - **Parallel Probing**: Sends DNS queries to all CoreDNS pods concurrently.
 - **Summary Reporting**: Outputs success rates and average response times every 10 seconds.
+- **Prometheus Metrics**: Exposes metrics in Prometheus format via a `/metrics` HTTP endpoint for monitoring.

 ## How It Works